shagar619/Redux/README.md

 #### 🔑 3.
 Reducers

-In Redux, reducers are pure functions that handle state logic, accepting the initial state and action type to update and return the state, facilitating changes in React view components.
+In Redux, reducers are pure functions that handle state logic, accepting the initial state and action type to update and return to the state, facilitating changes in React view components.

 - Pure functions that take the current `state` and an `action`, and return a new state.
 - Reducers do not mutate the state; they return a new copy.